igrishaev/soothe/README.md

 ~~~

 Soothe provides its own version of `explain-data`.
 When called, it prepares the
 raw Spec explain data and then remaps it.
-For each problem, Soothe tries find a
+For each problem, Soothe tries to find
-message using this algorithm:
+a message using this algorithm:

 - when the `pred` field is a fully-qualified symbol, get the message from the
   registry.
 For example, `clojure.core/int?` resolves into something like `"The
   value must be an integer"`.

-- TODO
+- when the `pred` is something different, try the `via` vector of specs.
+The
+  alorithm iterates the vector in reverse order.
+The first spec which has a
+  message in the registry will succeed.

+- a special case when an `s/keys` spec misses a required key.

+- another special case when the spec is wrapped with `s/conformer`.

-## Code Samples
+## TL;DR: Code Samples

 ~~~clojure